 Brian Wheat: What do I say?
-It’s no secret, that there is no lost love between me and Tommy Skeoch.
+It’s no secret that there is no lost love between Tommy Skeoch and me.
 He doesn’t have good things to say about me.
 So, I don’t have good things to say about him.
-But in spite of all that, he was the guy and he was in the band and I look at it like The Rolling Stones.
+But in spite of all that, he was the guy, and he was in the band, and I look at it like The Rolling Stones.
 And it’s the Mick Taylor period for the Tesla.
 So, I mean, it was like Brian Jones that period.

-Metal-Rules.com: But Brian died so it’s not similar situation to yours?
+Metal-Rules.com: But Brian died, so it’s not a similar situation to yours?

-Metal-Rules.com: Do you think that if you had not made those changes the band would no longer exist anymore?
+Metal-Rules.com: Do you think that if you had not made those changes, the band would no longer exist?

 Metal-Rules.com: Life goes on.

-Metal-Rules.com: In a way the story, what happened between Tommy and Tesla, it sounds pretty similar to what happened between Jeff Watson and Night Ranger?
+Metal-Rules.com: In a way, what happened between Tommy and Tesla, sounds pretty similar to what happened between Jeff Watson and Night Ranger?